OSMLatam/OSM-Notes-Ingestion/docs/Logging_Pattern_Validation.md

 ## Conclusion

-The logging pattern validation tools help maintain code quality and consistency across the OSM-Notes-profile project.
+The logging pattern validation tools help maintain code quality and consistency across the OSM-Notes-Ingestion project.
 Regular use of these tools ensures that all functions provide proper logging for debugging, monitoring, and maintenance purposes.

 For questions or issues, please refer to the project's issue tracker or contact the development team.